RuslanKovalyovNN01/System_Programming/README.md

 # System_Programming

-This repository contains tutorials and examples in system programming , linux programming and networkin.
+This repository contains tutorials and examples in system programming , linux programming and networking.